Shine signs off with win for Glasgow City

 Clare Shine ended her playing career by helping Glasgow City to an emotion-filled 2-0 win over Hearts in the Scottish Women's Premier League.

-The 27-year-old striker had announced 24 hours earlier that it would be her final game after he struggles with mental health issues.
+The 27-year-old striker had announced 24 hours earlier that it would be her final game after her struggles with mental health issues.

 Shine rattled the bar as she looked to sign off with a 71st City goal.